 Everyone who gets a COVID-19 vaccine, including pregnant and breastfeeding people, may have side effects which are usually mild like body aches, soreness at the vaccine site, chills, and tiredness.
 Talk to your healthcare provider if you have any concerning side effects.

-COVID-19 vaccine for Kids (ages 5-11)
+COVID-19 vaccine for Kids (6 months and older)

-The vaccine helps kids' natural immune system protect against COVID-19 while going back to school and playing with others!
+The vaccine helps kids' natural immune system protect against COVID-19 so they can stay in school and do their regular activities!

 Which vaccine?